ArtSabintsev/Harpy/README.md

 - The **left picture** forces the user to update the app.
 - The **center picture** gives the user the option to update the app.
-- The **right picture** gives the user the skip the current update.
+- The **right picture** gives the user the option to skip the current update.
-- This option is based on the `HarpyAlertType` struct that is found in `Harpy.h`.
+- These options are controlled by the `HarpyAlertType` struct that is found in `Harpy.h`.

 ![Forced Update](https://github.com/ArtSabintsev/Harpy/blob/master/picForcedUpdate.png?raw=true "Forced Update")
 ![Optional Update](https://github.com/ArtSabintsev/Harpy/blob/master/picOptionalUpdate.png?raw=true "Optional Update")